Skill Format

 - Descriptive and concise — the name should give a clear idea of what the skill does

-skill-nameDiscovery and Resolution
+owner/repo/skill-nameDiscovery and Resolution

-skillshub info commit-helperExample: Minimal Skill
+skillshub info EYH0602/skillshub/code-reviewerExample: Minimal Skill

 Section titled “Example: Minimal Skill”Below is the smallest valid skill — a single directory with a SKILL.md file: